Go Behind the Scenes of 2021 Presidential Inauguration With Chrissy Teigen, Jennifer Lopez and More Stars - E! Online

 Famous figures from far and wide traveled to the U.S. Capitol on Wednesday, Jan.
 20 to celebrate the 2021 Inauguration of President Joe Biden and Vice President Kamala Harris.

 Some stars, like Lady Gaga and Jennifer Lopez, participated in the swearing in ceremony, performing patriotic songs as the tradition dictates.
-Meanwhile, others were there as part of the Celebrating America TV special scheduled for Wednesday evening.
+Meanwhile, others were there as part of the Celebrating America TV special, which aired that evening.

 To see how Chrissy Teigen, Lady Gaga and more marked the occasion, see the gallery below.